 Caps and Gowns

-Caps and gowns are picked up from the PVCC Bookstore.
-It is not necessary to order one.
+Caps and gowns should be picked up from the PVCC Bookstore, and there is no charge to graduates.
+It is not necessary to order these.

 Honor Cords at PVCC Graduation

 Gold honor cords are awarded to all students who have earned the Cum Laude (3.2 GPA), Magna Cum Laude (3.5 GPA) or Summa Cum Laude (3.8 GPA) distinction.
 Because of time restraints with final grades, this cumulative GPA does not include the grades earned in the final spring semester prior to graduation.
 The honor cords will be distributed to those students being honored on graduation night before the ceremony.
 This tradition enables us to single out in a special way those students who excelled through hard work and perseverance.

 PVCC provides each graduate with 10 free graduation announcements available from PVCC's Cashier's Office located in room M237 in the Main Building.
 Additional announcements may be purchased for a nominal fee.

 Line-Up Time for Graduates

 Graduates need to check in by 4:30 p.m. at the John Paul Jones Arena.
 Please do not bring personal belongings with you.
 There is no storage space available.
 Cell phones must be turned off during the line-up procedure.